How Healthcare Organizations Can Boost Digital Discoverability

 • Who: List the providers, their bios, and their availability

-• Where: List your address and directions (including from public transit, if applicable)
+• Where: List your address and directions (including from public transit)

 • When: List your hours of operation